 Our skin is the largest organ of the body.
 It is responsible for providing a protective layer to our internal organs and is seen as a beautiful asset, which is why you probably want only the best when getting a diagnosis or treatment for any type of skin condition that you experience.

 Medical dermatology refers to the diagnosis and treatment of conditions of the hair, skin, and nails.
-Board-certified dermatologists Dr. Debra Wattenberg and Dr. Ilyse Lefkowicz are educated and experts in diagnosing and treating all types dermatological conditions.
+Board-certified dermatologists Dr. Debra Wattenberg, Dr. Ilyse Lefkowicz and Dr. Jamie Manning are educated and experts in diagnosing and treating all types dermatological conditions.

 Skin conditions come in different forms, and may appear anywhere on the body.
 Certain skin conditions can interfere with your life, and lead to embarrassment, and even cause you to feel uncomfortable if you experience inflammation or itching.
 While certain skin conditions can be cured, others cannot, although they can be managed with proper at-home care and with effective management from your dermatologist.